polydawn/repeatr/README.md

 ./goad test
 ```

-Note that several sections of repeatr require elevated priviledges to run (sandboxing and mounting);
+Note that several sections of repeatr require elevated privileges to run (sandboxing and mounting);
 the test suite for these areas will be skipped without root, so to run the *whole* suite, sudo is required:

 ```